AlpMercan/Turtlebot3-Aruco-Autodocking/README.md

 # Turtlebot3-Aruco-Autodocking
 A simple turtlebot 3 Aruco Autodocking Algorithm

 I just have created the file named Simple_Docking.py.
-The environmentis just a fork for given link: https://github.com/mahimaarora2208/Autonomous-ArUco-Marker-Detection
+The environments just a fork for given link: https://github.com/mahimaarora2208/Autonomous-ArUco-Marker-Detection

 to see this program work